tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-3-Analysis.md

 Objective 3 - Peak Time Analysis
 ##
-Objective: Identify routes with the longest and shortest average journey times and assess their consistency with advertised times.
+Objective: Evaluate passenger volume and revenue generation across different routes.

        Key Questions:
+        - Which routes are the most and least popular?
+        - Which routes generate the highest and lowest revenue?
-   	- Which routes have the longest and shortest average journey times?
+        - Which routes have the highest average ticket prices and most first-class ticket sales?
-   	- Are there routes where travel times consistently exceed advertised durations?

 ##
 SQL Query: Used to extract route name, average actual journey duration, average advertised journey duration and the difference between the two durations from the dataset.